-Throughout 2013, English PEN is campaigning on freedom of expression in Turkey.
+In 2013, English PEN launched a campaign for greater freedom of expression in Turkey.
 The campaign aims to raise awareness of current threats to writers, publishers, translators and journalists; to promote literature from Turkey in translation; and to engage in public discussion and debate with writers, artists and intellectuals from Turkey.

 The campaign is led by our Writers at Risk Programme, which works on behalf of writers and other literary professionals at risk around the world.
-In addition to our work on behalf of cases of concern, we are featuring regular dispatches from writers in Turkey on PEN Atlas and hosting a series of events throughout the year.
+In addition to our work on behalf of cases of concern, we are featuring regular dispatches from writers in Turkey on PEN Atlas and hosting a series of events.

 To find out more and take action for our colleagues in Turkey, please see the links to the right.